sterraf/forcing_Isabelle/src/README.md

 Building the session
 ====================

-To build (check) the session execute
+To build (check) the session, execute
 ```
 $ cd $FORCING_HOME/src
 $ make build